• Home

 9. Read between the lines.

-When our kids misbehave, it usually boils down to one of three things:
+When our kids misbehave, it usually boils down to one of three reasons:

 chores for screentime cards